entrkjm/DataStructure-Algorithm/README.md

 # Python Data Structures and Algorithms
-To study and organize knowledge about data structure and algorithms with python mainly in preparation of technical interview
+**This is my data structure and algorithms porfolio with Python** The aim of this potfolio is to study and organize knowledge about data structure and algorithms with python mainly in preparation of technical interview.

-## Objective
-To get it straight and use it as my personal portfolio
+I'm certain that the continuous accumulation of knowledge sets will pay off.

 ## Structure of this repository